How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 • do not stay in the sun for a long time, use sunglasses when going outside;

-• avoid temperature differences: visiting saunas, going out into the cold from a warm room.
+• Avoid temperature changes: visiting saunas, going out into the cold from a warm room.

 Visual functions are restored slowly.
 On average, the process takes from 2 to 6 months.
-The visual acuity of patients in whom silicone is placed in the intraocular cavity may deteriorate.
-The negative effect disappears on its own within a week.
+The visual acuity of patients who have silicone placed into the intraocular cavity may deteriorate.
+The negative effect goes away on its own within a week.

-If during the operation the position of the retina was fixed with gas, it is necessary to avoid flying or taking the subway.
-Changes in atmospheric pressure can cause the gas to expand or contract, which can cause damage to the optic nerve.
+If the position of the retina was fixed using gas during surgery, you should avoid flying or taking the subway.
+Changes in atmospheric pressure can cause the gas to expand or contract, which can cause destruction of the optic nerve.

 In the first 2 days after the operation, the body is in a state of stress.
 Therefore, any negative impact on the affected area can provoke the development of complications.

-To avoid unpleasant consequences, you should follow a few rules:
+To avoid unpleasant consequences, you should follow several rules:

-Within 48 hours, the patient experiences discomfort.
+The patient experiences discomfort for 48 hours.
 A person feels the false presence of a foreign body in the operated area.
-In some cases, an unpleasant feeling is accompanied by tingling pain.
+In some cases, the unpleasant feeling is accompanied by tingling pain.
 The bandage is removed from the eye the next day after the procedure.
-In this case, irritation and redness of the eyes are observed, there is swelling of the eyelids.
+In this case, there is irritation and redness of the eyes, and swelling of the eyelids.

 The first 2 weeks of the postoperative period

-The rate of restoration of the visual apparatus in the postoperative period depends on the technique of the operation, the type of retinal dissection, and the individual characteristics of the patient.
-During tissue regeneration, the activity of the immune system decreases, so the first 2 weeks after the procedure, you need to drink antibiotics.
+The rate of restoration of the visual system in the postoperative period depends on the surgical technique, the type of retinal dissection and the individual characteristics of the patient.
+During tissue regeneration, the activity of the immune system decreases, so you need to take antibiotics for the first 2 weeks after the procedure.

-The dosage and duration of the use of drugs should be prescribed by an ophthalmologist.
+The dosage and duration of use of the drugs should be prescribed by an ophthalmologist.
 Antimicrobial agents prevent the development of infection and accelerate tissue regeneration.
-Puffiness will help relieve anti-inflammatory eye drops.
-Within 2 weeks of rehabilitation, the patient must observe a half-bed rest, avoid stressful situations and physical exertion.
-For this period, you can take sick leave so as not to create a load on your eyesight.
-The patient should be observed by an ophthalmologist, in time to inform the doctor about the occurrence of discomfort or complications.
+Anti-inflammatory eye drops will help relieve swelling.
+During 2 weeks of rehabilitation, the patient must observe semi-bed rest, avoid stressful situations and physical activity.
+During this period, you can take sick leave so as not to put strain on your vision.
+The patient should be observed by an ophthalmologist and promptly inform the doctor about the occurrence of discomfort or complications.

 IMPORTANT.
-It is necessary to protect the operated eye from irritating agents: detergents, dirt, small particles.
+It is necessary to protect the operated eye from contact with irritating agents: detergents, dirt, small particles.

 When will vision be restored?

-During the recovery period after surgery, the patient may see a fog before his eyes.
-The negative effect disappears on its own within 3-5 days.
-It should be remembered that the body of each has individual characteristics.
-The period of tissue regeneration will depend on age, the rate of metabolic processes, the state of blood vessels or other internal factors.
-The stage of retinal stratification and the degree of damage to neurosensory cells have a great influence on the rehabilitation process.
+During the recovery period after surgery, the patient may see fog before the eyes.
+The negative effect goes away on its own within 3-5 days.
+It should be remembered that everyone’s body has individual characteristics.
+The duration of tissue regeneration will depend on age, metabolic rate, vascular condition or other internal factors.
+The stage of retinal dissection and the degree of damage to neurosensory cells have a great influence on the rehabilitation process.

-If the pathology has not affected the central region, then recovery will take about six months.
-Otherwise, the destruction of the macular zone can lead to an irreversible decrease in visual acuity.
-To speed up rehabilitation, you need to lead a measured lifestyle, do not strain your eyes and eat right for a month.
+If the pathology has not affected the central area, then recovery will take about six months.
+Otherwise, destruction of the macular zone can lead to an irreversible decrease in visual acuity.
+To speed up rehabilitation, it is necessary to lead a measured lifestyle, not overstrain your eyes and eat right for a month.

-Before the operation, the ophthalmologist is obliged to warn the patient about a number of complications that may arise during the procedure.
-After the end of surgical treatment, there is a risk of developing the following negative consequences:
+Before performing the operation, the ophthalmologist is obliged to warn the patient about a number of complications that may arise during the procedure.
+After completion of surgical treatment, there is a risk of developing the following negative consequences:

 IMPORTANT.
 In some cases, eye pain may occur in bright light.
-It should be remembered that the operated retina is highly sensitive, and wear sunglasses.
+It should be remembered that the operated retina has increased sensitivity, and wear sunglasses.

-To avoid the risk of recurrence of the disease during pregnancy, it is necessary to coordinate the operation with a gynecologist.
-If the procedure was performed before childbirth, then in the process of contractions, a caesarean section is performed.
-The natural birth of a child can lead to an increase in intraocular pressure and the development of angle-closure glaucoma.
+To avoid the risk of relapse of the disease during pregnancy, it is necessary to coordinate the operation with a gynecologist.
+If the procedure was performed before childbirth, then a cesarean section is performed during labor.
+Natural birth of a child can lead to increased intraocular pressure and the development of angle-closure glaucoma.

-Retinal surgery is performed to restore the integrity of the neurosensory layer of the eye.
-There are several techniques for the procedure.
-The type of surgical intervention is determined by the ophthalmologist who performed the diagnostics of the organ of vision.
+Retina surgery is performed to restore the integrity of the neurosensory layer of the eye.
+There are several techniques for performing the procedure.
+The type of surgical intervention is determined by the ophthalmologist who diagnosed the organ of vision.
 Before starting treatment, the specialist must explain to the patient how the operation is performed, what risks exist and how to behave during rehabilitation.

-In case of rupture or detachment of the retina, surgical treatment is prescribed to restore the integrity of the eye tissues.
-Operations are performed under the control of a microscope, they are considered highly accurate and quite complex.
-Despite this, in almost all patients it is possible to achieve positive results with early intervention.
+If the retina is torn or detached, surgical treatment is prescribed to restore the integrity of the eye tissue.
+The operations are performed under the control of a microscope; they are considered highly accurate and quite complex.
+Despite this, almost all patients achieve positive results when performed early.
 The duration of restoration of intraocular structures depends on the type of damage, the age of the patient, and the method of intervention.

 All surgical methods of treatment on the retina of the eye are carried out through punctures using microsurgical instruments.
-Under the control of a microscope, a gas mixture is injected into the eyeball, abnormal films are excised, the vitreous body is removed, the retina is cauterized with a laser or cold is applied to it.
-Most often, operations for or rupture of the shell have to be performed on an emergency basis to prevent loss of vision.
+Under the control of a microscope, a gas mixture is injected into the eyeball, abnormal films are excised, the vitreous body is removed, the retina is cauterized with a laser or exposed to cold.
+Most often, operations in case of rupture of the membrane have to be performed on an emergency basis to prevent loss of vision.

-If the operation is planned, then it is preceded by an ophthalmological examination (diagnosis of visual acuity, perimetry, electroretinography) and general clinical diagnostics (blood, urine, biochemistry, coagulogram, and fluorography).
-Many interventions require general anesthesia.
-The anesthesiologist measures the main parameters of hemodynamics, injects anesthetics, sedatives and hemostatic drugs.
+If the operation is planned, then it is preceded by an ophthalmological examination (diagnostics of visual acuity, perimetry, electroretinography) and general clinical diagnostics (blood tests, urine tests, biochemistry, coagulogram, and fluorography).
+Many procedures require general anesthesia.
+The anesthesiologist measures basic hemodynamic parameters, administers anesthetics, sedatives and hemostatic drugs.

 The first stage of operations in most cases is the destruction and removal of the vitreous body - vitrectomy.
-With a slight clouding of the eye media, vitreolysis is prescribed - the evaporation of abnormal inclusions by laser radiation.
-After that, proceed directly to the treatment.
-For this, apply:
+In case of slight clouding of the ocular media, vitreolysis is prescribed - evaporation of abnormal inclusions with laser radiation.
+After this, the treatment begins directly.
+For this purpose they use:

-• "soldering" of the retina to the epithelial layer by laser coagulation;
+• “soldering” of the retina to the epithelial layer using laser coagulation;

 • freezing to connect the retina and choroid (cryopexy);

-• installation of a silicone seal (extrascleral sealing);
+• installation of a silicone filling (extrascleral filling);

 • pressing the retina with a balloon (extrascleral ballooning);

-To improve the nutrition of tissues, implantation of the fibers of the muscles of the eye, episclera, stimulating the formation of new vessels to nourish the membranes and nerve structures, is used.
-In the presence of membranes that reduce vision, they are excised.
+To improve tissue nutrition, implantation of eye muscle fibers and episclera is used, which stimulate the formation of new vessels to nourish the membranes and nerve structures.
+If there are membranes that reduce vision, they are excised.

-The final step is the introduction of silicone oil, a gas mixture or a perfluoroorganic substance into the location of the vitreous body (with vitrectomy).
+The final stage is the introduction of silicone oil, a gas mixture or a perfluoroorganic substance into the location of the vitreous body (during vitrectomy).

-Antibiotics or anti-inflammatory drugs are injected under the conjunctival membrane, the eye is closed with a bandage, the patient is transferred to the ward for further observation.
-The maximum duration of operations is 3 hours, with laser coagulation or cryopexy it lasts about half an hour.
+Injections of antibiotics or anti-inflammatory medications are made under the conjunctival membrane, the eye is covered with a bandage, and the patient is transferred to a ward for further observation.
+The maximum duration of operations is 3 hours; with laser coagulation or cryopexy it lasts about half an hour.

 What is used for detachment, rupture

 Retinal detachment is considered one of the most dangerous eye diseases.
-This shell first perceives the image of the object and sends signals to the visual centers of the brain.
-Normally, it is tightly soldered to the choroid, which provides it with nutrition.
+This shell is the first to perceive the image of an object and sends signals to the visual centers of the brain.
+Normally, it is tightly fused to the choroid, which provides it with nutrition.
 Detachment can occur when:

 • physical stress,